The Non-Orientable Topology of Condorcet's Paradox: Background

-It is a simple exercise to verify that pairwise majority voting satisfies Unanimity, IIA and Non-Dictatorship, but as we have seen, may violate Unrestricted Domain.
-In fact, all Social Welfare Functions satisfying the same constraints violate Unrestricted Domain due to the existence of profiles that aggregate to preference cycles.
-In other words, Arrow's Impossibility Theorem is a generalisation of Condorcet's Paradox.
-This result was first proven by D'Antoni in the special case, where all preferences are strict~\cite{dantoni}, Livson and Prokopenko later generalised D'Antoni's result to prove Arrow's Impossibility Theorem in full as a generalisation of Condorcet's Paradox~\cite{paper0-arxiv}.
-In both cases the authors extend the codomain of Social Welfare Functions to sets where each element is either a weak order or a preference cycle.
+It is a straightforward exercise to show that pairwise majority voting satisfies Unanimity, IIA and Non-Dictatorship, but as we have seen, it may violate the Unrestricted Domain.
+In fact, it can be shown that all Social Welfare Functions satisfying those first three constraints necessarily violate the Unrestricted Domain due to the existence of profiles that aggregate to preference cycles.
+In other words, Arrow's Impossibility Theorem is formally a generalisation of Condorcet's Paradox.
+This was proven by D'Antoni in the special case, where all preferences are strict~\cite{dantoni}; Livson and Prokopenko later extended this result to prove Arrow's Impossibility Theorem in full as a generalisation of Condorcet's Paradox~\cite{paper0-arxiv}.
+In both cases, this is done by generalising the definition of a Social Welfare Function to functions that not only aggregate profiles to strict or weak orders but also possibly to preference cycles as well.